Soil is the basis for growing most plants. However, there are different types of soil, and various plants have adapted to a particular type.

 Do hostas need deep soil?

 A hosta needs soil that is at least 1 foot deep.
-In general, hosta roots penetrate to a depth of 1 to 2 feet or more, depending on the variety.
+Hosta roots generally penetrate to a depth of 1 to 2 feet or more, depending on the variety.

 However, the deeper the roots can penetrate the better.
 This is because the hosta will have more opportunities to extract water and minerals from the soil.
 The plant will also be able to regulate internal temperatures and avoid heat stress in the summer.